thaipham78/CRM_with_Express/README.md

 # CRM_with_Express

 How to run this project :
-- Install and run mysql database at your local machine.
+- Install and Run mysql database at your local machine.

 - Clone Sourcecode.